Some Las Vegas companies are beginning to join a growing national trend in trying to cut operating expenses.

 MGM Mirage terminated its supplemental executive retirement plan in November and has stopped matching funds for its employees’ deferred compensation program.

-MGM Mirage spokesman Alan Feldman, however, said Monday the company has not discussed making any changes to its 401(k) plan.
+MGM Mirage spokesman Alan Feldman, however, said Monday the company has not discussed changing its 401(k) plan.

 MGM Mirage’s executive plan cost the company $7 million in 2007 and 2006, while the deferred compensation program, which will continue without the match, cost $1 million in 2007 and $2 million in 2005 and 2006, according to a year-end federal filing in February.

-The gaming giant, which has reduced its work force by 3,200 jobs this year, mostly along the Strip, announced earlier this year that annual bonuses were canceled throughout the company.
+The gaming giant, which has reduced its work force by 3,200 this year, mostly along the Strip, announced this year that annual bonuses were canceled throughout the company.

-Harrah’s Entertainment, which operates eight casinos on the Strip, said the company still contributes to employees’ 401(k) and has no plans to cut that benefit.
+Harrah’s Entertainment, which operates eight casinos on the Strip, said the company still contributes to its employee 401(k) program and has no plans to cut that benefit.

 Las Vegas Sands Corp. spokesman Ron Reese said the company is “focused on maximizing efficiencies and reducing costs where appropriate,” but wouldn’t elaborate.